Project Name: Denargo Market, Denver, Colorado

 Date Project Completed: Ongoing

 The second phase of development activities at the site began in 2011.
-Oversight of all soil disturbing activities was performed by CRI during the remaining street and utility corridor construction.
-As first phase building construction was being performed on Lot 1 Block 3, oversight of soil disturbing activities required for building pier and foundation construction was performed by CRI.
-Where asbestos-in-soil conditions were encountered, CRI performed oversight and confirmation sampling for the remediation efforts of licensed asbestos abatement contractors.
-In addition CRI performed the oversight and testing of the passive vapor venting system installed beneath the first phase building.
+Environmental monitoring of all soil disturbing activities was performed by CRI during the remaining street and utility corridor construction.
+As first phase building construction was being performed on Lot 1 Block 3, monitoring of soil disturbing activities required for building pier and foundation construction was performed by CRI.
+Where asbestos-in-soil conditions were encountered, CRI performed daily monitoring and confirmation sampling for the remediation efforts of licensed asbestos abatement contractors.
+In addition CRI performed confirmation testing of the passive vapor venting system installed beneath the first phase building.
 CRI completed Environmental Construction Completion Reports for the Roadways and Utilities and the first phase building construction and obtained No Action Determinations from CDPHE for both projects.
 Continued building development is planned for 2014.

 Type of Contamination: Metals contamination, PAH, and ACM